CQX96/CQX96-Linux/Documentation/usb/gadget_serial.rst

-If gadget serial is loaded as an ACM device you will want to use either the Windows or Linux ACM driver on the host side.
-If gadget serial is loaded as a bulk in/out device, you will want to use the Linux generic serial driver on the host side.
+If gadget serial is loaded as an ACM device you will want to use either the Windows or CQX96 ACM driver on the host side.
+If gadget serial is loaded as a bulk in/out device, you will want to use the CQX96 generic serial driver on the host side.
 Follow the appropriate instructions below to install the host side driver.

 Installing the Windows Host ACM Driver
 --------------------------------------
-To use the Windows ACM driver you must have the "linux-cdc-acm.inf" file (provided along this document) which supports all recent versions of Windows.
+To use the Windows ACM driver you must have the "CQX96-cdc-acm.inf" file (provided along this document) which supports all recent versions of Windows.

 When the gadget serial driver is loaded and the USB device connected to the Windows host with a USB cable, Windows should recognize the gadget serial device and ask for a driver.
-Tell Windows to find the driver in the folder that contains the "linux-cdc-acm.inf" file.
+Tell Windows to find the driver in the folder that contains the "CQX96-cdc-acm.inf" file.

 For example, on Windows XP, when the gadget serial device is first plugged in, the "Found New Hardware Wizard" starts up.
-Select "Install from a list or specific location (Advanced)", then on the next screen select "Include this location in the search" and enter the path or browse to the folder containing the "linux-cdc-acm.inf" file.
+Select "Install from a list or specific location (Advanced)", then on the next screen select "Include this location in the search" and enter the path or browse to the folder containing the "CQX96-cdc-acm.inf" file.
 Windows will complain that the Gadget Serial driver has not passed Windows Logo testing, but select "Continue anyway" and finish the driver installation.